motiwari/BanditPAM/README.md

 This will create an executable named `BanditPAM` in `BanditPAM/build/src`.

 ### Option 2: Installing Requirements and Building Directly
-Building this repository requires three external requirements:
+Building this repository requires four external requirements:
 * Cmake >= 3.17, https://cmake.org/download/
 * Armadillo >= 9.7, http://arma.sourceforge.net/download.html
 * OpenMP >= 2.5, https://www.openmp.org/resources/openmp-compilers-tools/ (OpenMP is supported by default on most Linux platforms, and can be downloaded through homebrew on MacOS.
 For instructions on installing homebrew, see https://brew.sh/.)